zupo/awesome-lanzarote/README.md

 ### [Costa Teguise](https://turismoteguise.com/en/)

 Smaller than Puerto del Carmen ("PDC") but much better local vibe.
 Its smaller size makes it very convenient, if you stay in the central [Las Cucharas](https://turismoteguise.com/en/beach-las-cucharas.php) area, everything is walkable: beaches, supermarkets, pharmacies, restaurants, playgrounds, international school, etc. Recently renovated beachside promenade with outside gyms and playgrounds.
-Best location to explore the island, shortest distance to most sights.
+Great central location to explore the island.
+Lots of options for doing various sports.
 Higher chance of being windy than the other two, which is somewhat mitigated by the buildings being oriented in a way to block the wind.

 ## Less mainstream areas